Here are the most frequently asked questions we get asked about the International e-Assessment Awards.

 - Yes, you can.
 However, we ask you to think very carefully about choosing the best category for your project, and do not use the same text for different entry forms.

-The questions for each category are different and specific for that category, and the Executive Summary should also reflect the category chosen.
+The questions for each category are different and specific for that category, and the Project Summary should also reflect the category chosen.

 - I applied last year; can I reapply this year?